friendsofhyperf/components/docs/en/components/validated-dto.md

 ## Defining Validation Rules

-You can validate data using the same rules as you would for validating `Request` data:
+You can validate data just like you would with `Request` data:

 ```php
 <?php